 Who is at risk of melanoma?
 All of us, but certain factors can make you more at risk: fair skin, especially with freckles, blond or red hair, blistering sunburns before the age of 18, and numerous moles.

-C: Color, usually a mix of colors instead of uniform throughout; and
+- C: Color - usually a mix of colors instead of uniform throughout

 Remember, if you think any spot on your foot or ankle has the "ABCD’s" of melanoma, call or contact the office immediately for a skin and nail inspection.
 Early detection is the key to successful treatment!

-Dr Marybeth Crane is running the 2014 Boston Marathon as a tribute to the life of David Bloom, our physical therapy partner, who lost his battle with melanoma in December 2012.
-Dr Crane is also raising money for the Melanoma Foundation for melanoma education and awareness.
+Dr. Marybeth Crane ran the 2014 Boston Marathon as a tribute to the life of David Bloom, our physical therapy partner, who lost his battle with melanoma in December 2012.
+Dr. Crane also raised money for the Melanoma Foundation for melanoma education and awareness.

-I felt this tribute to his life and work will help the FAANT family celebrate his life, and feel like we have made a difference in fighting this terrible cancer that touches so many.
-Join me in the fight against melanoma by donating to the cause.
-I will personally match every single donation to double their effectiveness.
-Our goal is to raise $15,000 in the name of David Bloom.
+She felt this tribute to his life and work will help the FAANT family celebrate his life, and feel like we have made a difference in fighting this terrible cancer that touches so many.
+Dr. Crane personally matched every single donation to double their effectiveness.
+Our goal was to raise $15,000 in the name of David Bloom.